IT'S ALL ABOUT THE PLANNING; TO PAY LESS TAX

 Value Added Tax (VAT) is a tax levied by the Government on sales of goods and services.

-All businesses with an annual turnover of more than the current VAT threshold (currently £82,000) need to file a VAT Return.
+All businesses with an annual turnover of more than the current VAT threshold (currently £82,000) need to file a VAT Return to enable them to pay Business Tax.

 If you are VAT registered, you need to submit a VAT return to HMRC every quarter.
 This period of time is known as your ‘accounting period’.